vvzen/parse-exr-header/README.md

 # PR & Bugs
 Fill free to submit Pull Requests if you notice anything wrong.
 I'm more than happy to merge them and adapt them to my coding style (which is just PEP8 stuff with some additional things like lowercase functions args in order to distinguish arguments from variables inside the scope of a function - very useful in my opinion and blog post coming soon).

+Note: Whenever you submit a PR, the CI should automatically run the tests for you using Github Actions.

 ### Formatting
 I use [yapf](https://github.com/google/yapf) to end all style wars and let it do all of the formatting for me.
 After you made a PR, you can run it like this: